enckse/naaman/README.md

 * Complicated/multi-AUR package dependency resolution
 * Replicating all conceivable pacman args that _might_ be useful for AUR management
 * VCS packages are complicated, you have options to mitigate that
-* Split packages are also complicated, if naaman cannot handle it for you, try using `--fetch <dir>` and building by hand
+* Split packages are also complicated, if naaman cannot handle it for you, try using `--fetch` and building by hand

 naaman is not meant to compete to be the best aur helper/manager/wrapper/etc, it is just one of many [options](https://wiki.archlinux.org/index.php/AUR_helpers)